 a>>b # a shifted right b bits

 There is no overflow check required for left shifts since bits are added as required.
 For right shifts of positive numbers, the result will decrease by powers of two with a limit of zero.
-Note that right shifts of negative numbers eventually result in -1 if the bit count is sufficiently high.
+Note that right shifts of negative numbers eventually result in -1 if the number of positions shifted is sufficiently large.

 The vulnerability associated with endianness can be mitigated by identifying the endian protocol.
 Use sys.byteorder to determine the native byte order of the platform.
 The call returns big or little.